Visitor tracking for website, the privacy perspective

 2. Refine your ideal customer persona

 Most businesses will have a customer persona planned out before they start their marketing activities.
 That doesn't guarantee it translates to reality.
-With visitor tracking information like the geographic location, visitor demographics, and more, you can refine your customer persona and turn your attention to the audience who's interested in you rather than wasting your resources targeting everyone.
+With information like geographic location, visitor demographics, and more, you can refine your customer persona and turn your attention to the audience who's interested in you rather than wasting your resources targeting everyone.

 3. Follow your customers' journeys to conversion